theakash04/Currency-Converter/README.md

 This Currency Converter is released under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code as per the terms of the license.

----

-Feel free to adapt the README further according to your project's structure and information.